nmshd/documentation/_docs_integrate/new-versions.md

 ## Changed and deleted error codes

-The removal of the `mustBeAccepted` property of the [RequestItemGroup]({% link _docs_integrate/data-model-overview.md %}#requestitemgroup) also resulted in error `error.consumption.requests.decide.validation.itemAcceptedButParentNotAccepted` was replaced by error `error.consumption.requests.decide.validation.itemAcceptedButRequestNotAccepted` and being used slightly differently in future.
+- The removal of the `mustBeAccepted` property of the [RequestItemGroup]({% link _docs_integrate/data-model-overview.md %}#requestitemgroup) also resulted in error `"error.consumption.requests.decide.validation.itemAcceptedButParentNotAccepted"` was replaced by error `"error.consumption.requests.decide.validation.itemAcceptedButRequestNotAccepted"` and being used slightly differently in future.
 This is because the word `Parent` contained in the error code could refer to both the [Request]({% link _docs_integrate/request-and-response-introduction.md %}#requests) as a whole and a RequestItemGroup.
 As RequestItemGroups are now only used for visual structuring in the UI of [RequestItems]({% link _docs_integrate/data-model-overview.md %}#requestitems) and no longer have any effect when accepting RequestItems, the word `Parent` can also be replaced by Request.

-The error `error.runtime.MultiAccount.WrongRealm` has been removed because the address format has been changed.

-The error `error.consumption.attributes.invalidPropertyValue` has been removed.
+- The error `"error.runtime.MultiAccount.WrongRealm"` and `"error.transport.identity.realmLength"` were removed because the address format has been changed and the property `realm` therefore has been removed.
+- Since the RelationshipChanges has been removed, the corresponding error `"error.transport.relationships.wrongChangeStatus"` was cancelled too.
+In this context the error `"error.transport.messages.noMatchingRelationship"` was substituted by the more appropriate [`"error.transport.messages.missingOrInactiveRelationship"`]({% link _docs_integrate/error-codes.md %}#error.transport.messages.missingOrInactiveRelationship).
+- The error `"error.consumption.attributes.invalidPropertyValue"` was removed and substituted by the more specific error [`"error.consumption.attributes.wrongOwnerOfRepositoryAttribute"`]({% link _docs_integrate/error-codes.md %}#error.consumption.attributes.wrongOwnerOfRepositoryAttribute).
+- `"inheritedFromItem"` was replaced by [`"error.consumption.validation.inheritedFromItem"`]({% link _docs_integrate/error-codes.md %}#error.consumption.validation.inheritedFromItem) for reasons of consistency.
+Because of the same reason `"error.transport.secrets.wrongBaseKeyType"` was replaced by [`"error.transport.secrets.wrongSecretType"`]({% link _docs_integrate/error-codes.md %}#error.transport.secrets.wrongSecretType).
+Further the error `"error.runtime.notifications.cannotSaveSendNotificationFromPeerMessage"` was replaced by `"error.runtime.notifications.cannotSaveSentNotificationFromPeerMessage"` because in this case it is about marking a Notification as sent, rather then sending a Notification.
+- `"error.transport.datawallet.encryptedPayloadIsNoCipher"` and `"error.transport.files.fileContentUndefined"` were eliminated, since they aren't used anymore.
+But also before the migration they haven't been used.

 ## Changed type of the `owner` property of the ThirdPartyRelationshipAttributeQuery